jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

 (2) A transaction may not be cancelled under section 29(1)﻿(c) if it has been granted retrospective consent.

 ### 25A Conditions of consent
-(1) A consent granted under this Act may, in addition to the automatic conditions in sections 25B, 25C, and 25D and any conditions that this Act requires be imposed on the consent, be made subject to such other conditions (if any) that the relevant Minister or Ministers think appropriate.
+(1) A consent granted under this Act may, in addition to the automatic conditions in sections 25B, 25C, and 25D and any conditions that this Act requires be imposed on the consent, be made subject to such other conditions (if any) that the regulator or relevant Minister or Ministers think appropriate.
-(2) Nothing in this Act limits the discretion of the relevant Minister or Ministers under subsection (1).
+(2) Nothing in this Act limits the discretion of the regulator or relevant Minister or Ministers under subsection (1).
 For example, conditions of a consent may—
   (a) expand on, or be similar to, conditions that this Act requires be imposed on the consent (if any):
   (b) expand on, be similar to, or be the same as conditions that this Act requires be imposed on other consents:
   (c) require the consent holder to dispose of property in certain circumstances (for example, if a condition of consent is breached).
-(3) For the purpose of enforcing a condition, the relevant Minister or Ministers may enter into a contract or deed with an applicant (including a mortgage or other security arrangement).
+(3) For the purpose of enforcing a condition, the regulator or relevant Minister or Ministers may enter into a contract or deed with an applicant (including a mortgage or other security arrangement).
+(4) The regulator or Minister may apply conditions to manage a risk to New Zealand’s national interest only if— (a) a national interest assessment has been completed under section 19B (see section 19C(2)﻿(b)); and (b) the conditions are no broader than necessary to manage the identified risk.

 ### 25B Automatic conditions: every overseas investment
 It is a condition of every consent, whether or not it is stated in the consent, that—